tianyuzelin/GNNs-playground/README.md

 </div>

+## GOAL THIS WEEK
+- Implement DGI under the framework of pyg and test on obg.
+GO GO GO

 ## Environment

 We recommend using jupyterlab for running and debugging.
 Most models have the complex package dependencies, we strongly recommend using **Anaconda** for package management and deployment.
 You can use the following command to create a conda environment similar to ours: